farmOS/farmOS/docs/development/api.md

 There are three ways to authenticate with a farmOS server:

 1. OAuth2 Authorization Tokens (recommended)
-2. Session Cookie and Token
+2. Session Cookie and CSRF Token
 3. Basic Authentication

 ### 1. OAuth2 Authorization Tokens